-- A. Position the new solenoid with the arrow pointing toward the direction of flow. - B. Apply a heat sink (wet cloth) to the solenoid valve.
+- A. Position the new solenoid with the arrow pointing toward the direction of flow. - B. Apply a heat sink (wet cloth) to the solenoid valve. - C. With the suction and discharge ports open, braze the solenoid into the system using appropriate brazing material. - D. Remove the heat sink from the valve. - E. Replace insulation around valve. - F. Replace the filter drier.

-When replacing the solenoid, a heat sink (wet cloth) must be used to prevent damage to the valve.

-C. With the suction and discharge ports open, braze the solenoid into the system using appropriate brazing material.

-- D. Remove the heat sink from the valve. - E. Replace insulation around valve. - Replace the filter drier.
 Refer to Section 5.8 for details. - G. Evacuate and recharge system per instructions in Section 5.2.